 Public voting, also known as People’s choice or Audience choice, is a smart way to generate recognition and increase the scale of your award programs or contests.
-And as you probably know, we’re obsessed with things getting done the smart way!
-So here’s a guide on how to use public voting to achieve amazing results and how the right contest voting software can help you out.
+And since we’re obsessed with all things smart, we’ve prepared a guide on how to use public voting to achieve amazing results and how the right contest voting software can help you out.

 A public voting contest is one of the most powerful ways to tell your audience “Your opinion is important to us!” and to make them feel valued.
-That’s a solid enough reason alone.
+That alone is reason enough.

-There’s hardly a cheaper way to increase your program visibility and engagement.
-It helps you to not only connect with your current community but to also attract some new audience.
+There’s hardly a cheaper way to do that.
+A public voting round helps you to not only connect with your current community but also to attract a new audience.

-A public voting contest is a marketing tactic itself and a smart one at that!
-It costs you almost nothing, but has amazing results (well, if done right, of course).
+A public voting contest is a marketing tactic and a smart one at that.
+It costs you almost nothing but has amazing results (if done right, of course).

 We’re not going to elaborate on how priceless UGC is because you already know that.
-We’ll just say that organizing a public voting contest is a great way to gain invaluable UGC that will moreover be super-engaging and successful.
-A photo contest is probably one of the easiest and most intriguing ways to do that.
-But you can have videos contests, short stories contest, you name it.
+We’ll just say that organizing a public voting contest is a great way to gain invaluable UGC that is engaging by default.
+A photo contest is an obvious example, but video, short story contests, artwork awards, or similar can also result in awesome UGC.

 For a contest to have a stellar reputation, transparency is crucial.
 A public voting contest is usually as transparent as it gets as everybody gets to have their say.

 These are just some of the reasons why a people’s choice contest or at least a public voting round as part of the evaluation mix could be a great move.
-Choose the ones that matter to you the most and try to push towards achieving maximum results!
+Check which ones apply to your program the most and push towards achieving maximum results.

 You might think that there are no downsides to running a public voting contest.
 Well, not so fast.

 Not every competition or awards program fits the concept of people’s choice.
-Just think of the Oscars — they will never have people’s choice award because they’ll simply lose their value.
-If you organize medical awards or any kind of competition requiring the judges to have very specific knowledge or expertise, the broad audience is simply not competent to evaluate the entries.
-In these cases, public voting could only harm the image of your awards.
+Just think of the Oscars — they will never have people’s choice awards because they’ll simply lose their value.
+If you organize medical awards or any kind of competition requiring the judges to have very specific knowledge or expertise, the public is simply not competent to evaluate the entries.
+In these cases, public voting could harm the image of your awards.

-However, if that’s not the case, we highly recommend a public voting contest or round.
+However, if that’s not the case, we highly recommend a public voting contest or at least a round.

-Another major threat when it comes to public voting is vote-rigging or fraud.
+Another public voting risk is vote rigging or fraud.
 You’ve seen it — an entry that gets an unrealistic amount of votes overnight.
-Usually, that’s due to bots or organized groups of people that are trying to manipulate the voting.
-And even though it’s almost impossible to eliminate cheating altogether (people are unbelievably creative when it comes to that!), you can at least limit vote-rigging to a great extent (more on that later in the post).
+Usually, that’s due to bots or organized groups of people trying to manipulate the vote.
+And even though it’s almost impossible to eliminate cheating altogether (people are unbelievably creative when it comes to that), you can at least limit vote-rigging to a great extent (more on that later).

 The first thing that comes to your mind is probably social media.
-Yup, social media is a truly great platform for lots of contests (mainly visual ones like photo contests, etc.).
+Yup, social media can make a great voting platform (mainly visual ones like photo contests, etc.).
 However, there’s a better one — your own webpage.

-It’s simple — you take your current audience as well as your potential customers to your online home where they can take the further actions you want them to take.
-In short, you shorten their way to your final goal.
+It’s simple — you take your current audience as well as your potential customers to your online home where they can take the actions you want them to take, which lets you stay in control.

 Now that you know why and where you’re doing the public voting contest, it’s time for the fun part — planning and implementing.

 The rules are the pillars of every competition, so that’s your starting point.
-We recommend to really think them through because altering them during the campaign could harm your image and annoy your audience.
+We recommend that you really think them through because altering them during the campaign could harm your image and annoy your audience.

 Usually, a public voting contest has 2 phases:

-The most common type of public voting is the Popularity voting option, also commonly known as “Top Picks”, “People’s Choice”, etc. It basically allows people to cast their votes for one or more applications.
+The most common type of public voting is the Popularity voting option.
+It basically allows people to cast their votes for one or more applications.
 All votes count equally – the winner in a category is the application that gets the most votes.
-Popularity voting is perfect for any kind of contest that requires ordering of entries such as photo competitions, art or other creative contests, lists, indexes, etc.
+Popularity voting is perfect for any kind of contest that requires ordering of entries such as photo competitions, art, or other creative contests, lists, indexes, etc.

 Make sure you provide clear rules and instructions, to avoid misunderstandings.
-It’s best if these are placed someplace they cannot be missed and are easily accessible at any moment.
+It’s best if these are placed someplace they cannot be missed and are easily accessible at any time.

 If there are important deadlines, also make sure people know about them.
-When does voting start, end, and when will the results be announced.
+When the voting starts and ends, and when the results will be announced.

-Also, as boring as T&C forms are, they’re obligatory.
-When you have public voting as part of your program, you should consider having separate T&Cs for those who wish to cast their votes. .
+Also, as boring as T&C forms are, they’re a must.
+When you have public voting as part of your program, you should consider having separate T&Cs for those who wish to cast their votes.

-Now, every contest needs to have a prize.
+Every contest needs a prize.
 The more awesome the reward, the more and the better participants you’ll get.

 That doesn’t mean that if you don’t have a big budget, your public voting competition won’t be a success.
 The reward could be awesome and even more appealing even if it’s not monetary or tangible.
 If, for example, your organization is an authority in your industry and you make a list of the best in that field, contestants will be more drawn by being part of your prestigious index, than any tangible prize.

-Finding the right participants is not always an easy task.
-One thing is for sure – you need to make their entering into the competition as seamless as possible.
+To attract more participants, make entering your competition as seamless as possible.
 That means not wasting their time in complicated and long processes, sending them to multiple web pages, or involving them in endless communication.
 Make their (and your) work simple and choose an intuitive solution for your public voting contest.

-With Evalato and its embeddable registration form, your contestants register quickly and easily right from the contest’s webpage and get access to a personal online portal where they can submit their application whenever they want and simply click a button to submit it.
-You approve it again with just a click and voila — it’s live on your voting page (that is again provided by Evalato).
+With Evalato and its embeddable registration form, your contestants register quickly and easily right from the contest’s webpage and get access to a personal online portal where they can submit their application whenever they want and simply click a button to do so.
+You approve it again with just a click and voila — it’s live on your Evalato-powered voting page.

-For a public voting contest to work, it’s also important to make it easy to vote and minimize vote-rigging as much as possible.
+For a public voting contest to work, make it easy to vote and minimize vote-rigging as much as possible.
 Both things depend on your decisions and the public voting solution you choose.

-There are usually 4 popular ways to control your public voting
+There are usually 3 popular ways to control your public voting:

-Did you know that 90 percent of information transmitted to the brain is visual and we process visual information 60,000-times faster than text?
-That’s enough to convince you how much design matters, right…
+Did you know that 90% of information transmitted to the brain is visual and we process visual information 60,000 times faster than text?
+That should be enough to convince you how much design matters.

-So let’s quickly have a word about the design of your public voting page.
+So let’s have a word about the design of your public voting page.

 What’s most important is for it to be easy to grasp.
 That means:

-If done right, a public voting element could have a viral effect without the breaking-the-bank.
+If done right, the public voting element could have a viral effect without breaking the bank.
 Of course, you need to do your part so here are a few quick tips on how to promote it:

 There are lots of tools you can use for public voting.
 Some are pretty basic apps that do just that — let people vote for some options you’ve added.
 Other tools, like Evalato, can help you run any kind of awards or contest that requires collecting and evaluating applications by judges, a team of reviewers, or public voting.
-Not to mention the tons of customization and analytics options you get with such a powerful and flexible solution.
-Our key advice here is — research and test, that’s the best way to know for sure whether a tool fits your exact requirements.
+Not to mention the tons of customization and analytics options you get with a powerful and flexible solution.
+Our key advice here is — research and test, that’s the best way to know for sure whether an awards voting system fits your exact requirements.

 Now that you know the ins and outs of public voting, it’s time to act.
-Sign up with Evalato for free and launch your people’s choice contest quickly and easily.
+Sign up with Evalato for free and see how it works for you.